-You have purchased an air compressor unit consisting of a 1 cylinder, single-stage air compressor pump, an air tank, wheels, handle and associated controls and instruments.
+You have purchased an air compressor unit consisting of a one cylinder, single-stage air compressor pump and air tank.
+Included are an air hose, tire air chuck, wheels, regulator, gauges, and handle.

 This air compressor requires no oil.
 Now you can enjoy all the benefits of having an air compressor without ever having to purchase, add or change oil.